-ICE Detains More Than 100 In Los Angeles Area Immigration Raids
+ICE Detains More Than 100 In Los Angeles-Area Immigration Raids

 The Los Angeles Police Department has limited cooperation with federal agents in enforcing immigration laws and conducting raids.

-Police chief Charlie Beck wrote in December that the LAPD "is neither authorized nor responsible for the enforcement of civil immigration laws or regulations."
+Police Chief Charlie Beck wrote in December that the LAPD "is neither authorized nor responsible for the enforcement of civil immigration laws or regulations."
 Local police and city officials say undocumented immigrants may not help with unrelated police investigations if they fear being targeted for deportation by coming forward.

 Bennett said in the statement that ICE would "ideally" work "with local police and county jails to identify public safety threats in their custody who are also in the country illegally, for deportation."